neondatabase/website/content/docs/reference/sdk.md

 The following is a list of community-created SDKs for interacting with the Neon API.

 <Admonition type="note">
 Community SDKs are not maintained or officially supported by Neon.
-Some features may be out of sync, so use them at your own discretion.
-If you have any questions, please get in touch with the maintainers of these projects.
+Some features may be out of date, so use these SDKs at your own discretion.
+If you have questions about these SDKs, please contact the the project maintainers.
 </Admonition>

 - [Node and Deno TypeScript SDK](https://github.com/paambaati/neon-js-sdk)